ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Introduction

 \section{Introduction}

 The Double Asteroid Redirection Test (DART) mission provided the first demonstration of the kinetic impactor planetary defense technique \citep{Daly2023}.
-Targeting the Didymos-Dimorphos binary asteroid system, the spacecraft impacted the smaller asteroid, Dimorphos, at UT 23:14 on 2022 September 26.
+Targeting Didymos-Dimorphos, a binary near-Earth asteroid (NEA) system with a heliocentric orbital period $P$ = 2.11 years, the spacecraft impacted the smaller asteroid, Dimorphos, at UT 23:14 on 2022 September 26.
 The small geocentric distance of the Didymos-Dimorphos system ($\Delta_{min}$ = 0.075 au) at impact and in the days beforehand afforded an opportunity to characterize both the system and the impact ejecta at high sensitivity using ground- and space-based observatories.
 The impact produced a spectacular plume of ejecta which continuously evolved, eventually developing into a comet-like tail \citep[\eg{}][]{Thomas2023,Li2023,Opitom2023,Graykowski2023}.

 Here we report pre- and post-impact observations of the Didymos-Dimorphos system using the Atacama Large Millimeter/Submillimeter Array (ALMA) with Director's Discretionary Time.
-We conducted pre-impact observations in order to characterize Didymos-Dimorphos' spectral emissivity at millimeter wavelengths for the first time.
+We conducted pre-impact observations in order to characterize Didymos-Dimorphos' spectral emissivity at millimeter wavelengths for the first time, and post-impact observations to measure the gas and dust produced in the ejecta plume.
 Using Didymos-Dimorphos' spectral emissivity at the $\lambda$ = 0.87 mm wavelength of our observations, we were able to calculate the expected flux density of the asteroids on the impact date in order to isolate the ejecta in our post-impact observations.
 Based on the ejecta particle size distribution measured by the Hubble Space Telescope \citep[HST;][]{Li2023}, the total ejecta mass was dominated by large ($>$ 100 $\mu$m) particles, making our ALMA measurements at $\lambda$ = 0.87 mm the most sensitive observations to the total ejecta mass.
-In Section~\ref{sec:obs} we detail our observations and data analysis.
+In Section~\ref{sec:obs} we detail our observations and data reduction.
 In Section~\ref{sec:results} we provide our results.
-In Section~\ref{sec:disc} we place Didymos' spectral emissivity into context with the handful of asteroids whose emissivity is known at millimeter wavelengths and discuss the implications of our calculated ejecta masses in the context of the DART mission.
+In Section~\ref{sec:modeling} we explain our modeling formalism and interpret our analysis in the context of planetary defense and the asteroid population.